mbpeterson70/padm_project_peterson_appel/README.md

 The motion planner is responsible for creating specific plans for the motion of the arm and base to perform the activities planned in the activity planner phase.
 To accomplish this, we used two main files:

-* `motion_planner.py` contains code for planning sample-based paths for the arm and base given a desired goal configuration.
+* `motion_planner.py`: creates sample-based motion plans for the arm and base given a desired goal configuration.
 Implements a Rapidly exploring Random Tree (RRT) algorithm with collision checking for arm and base.
 * `activity_executor.py` contains code to set up the motion plan for each of the different activities contained in the activity plan.
-For example, this file would let the motion planner know the robots goal pose it needs to reach the counter and informs the motion planner if the gripper is holding an object.
+For example, when executing the `move-gripper(g, away-from-objects, at-handle)` action, the activity executor requests a motion plan from the RRT planner for the gripper to reach a pose near the handle.

 Additionally, we created a simulation file to sequentially run the activity planner, motion planner, and trajectory optimization: `project_simulation.py`.
 This file borrowed the setup from the project example.
 Run this file to run the simulation.

 ### Assumptions

 Our primary assumptions are that we know the configuration of the environment at runtime.
 This includes:
-* We know the location of the spam and sugar.
+* We know the location of the items.
-* We can query the simulation to find the locations of the cupboards and drawers.
+* We can query the simulation to find the cupboards and drawers' locations.
 * We can query the simulation to find the configuration of the robot and the individual link poses.

 We rely on this knowledge of the environment to perform collision-checking and to find goal poses for our RRT motion planning.
 We keep any poses not received from the environment (spam and sugar) in the `world_params.py` file.
 ### Motion Plan Formulation

 The activity executor receives a list of activities to perform.
-The activity executor iteratively calls a function associated with each activity in order, passing to that function that parameters associated with the activity.
+The activity executor iteratively calls a function associated with each activity, passing that function the activity parameters.

-Activities that involve the gripper or base moving use the goal location parameter and its knowledge of the environment to create a goal pose for the base or gripper.
-The activity executor then calls the motion planner to create a plan to get to the goal pose.
+Activity functions that involve moving the gripper or base create a goal pose for the base or gripper using location knowledge of the environment.
+The functions then call the motion planner to create a plan to achieve the goal pose.

-We implemented RRT with goal-biasing and collision checking to create the motion plan.
+We implemented RRT with goal-biasing and collision-checking to create the motion plan.
 For the gripper, RRT is performed within the gripper's configuration space, i.e. RRT samples a 7x1 random configuration within the bounds of the gripper's joints.
 We use pybullet's inverse kinematics to get a goal arm configuration given a goal pose.
-RRT constructs a tree using a series random samples connected with their nearest neighbors to create a series of joint configurations that eventually result in the goal configuration.
+RRT constructs a tree using a series of random samples connected with their nearest neighbors to create a series of joint configurations that eventually result in the goal configuration.
 We use a maximum edge length of .01 radians and sample within the goal configuration every 5 samples to help RRT converge to a plan.
 The algorithm checks that for every intermediate configuration, no arm link is in collision with any part of the kitchen or itself.
-Because the edge length is very small and to help the algorithm run quickly, we assume that if the norm of the difference between any two configurations is less than .01 radians, no collisions will happen between the two configurations.
+Because the edge length is very small, we assume that if the norm of the difference between any two configurations is less than .01 radians, no collisions will happen between the two configurations.

-Once the plan has been generated, we reconfigure the robot arm to each configuration within the plan until the gripper reaches the goal pose.
+Once the plan has been generated, we reconfigure the robot arm to each configuration within the plan.
 If the gripper is holding an object, we find the object's new rotation and translation based on the gripper's new translation and rotation, and we simulate the object's motion along with the arm's movement.

 We also use RRT for the base motion.
 We perform RRT in the 2D ground plane for the base motion.
 Once a 2D path to the goal pose has been found, the robot drives there, pivoting at each 2D waypoint to point in the direction of the next node in the plan.
 Finally, it rotates to the goal rotation once it has reached its goal position.
 ### Results